bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 }
 ```

 In the code above, we delegate the “selection” to the _language_.
 We specify an object with data and a selection criterion, and the interpreter finds the value in the object according to the specified key.
-We don't care how that choice is made, we only care about its result.
+We don't care how that choice is made.
+We only care about its result.
 That's the essence of declarative style.

 | Matter of taste 🍕                                                                                                                                                                        |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |